MarcoMeter/neroRL/docs/configuration.md

 ```

 The sampler config describes the behavior of sampling data by executing agent-environment interactions.
-Right now, only the TrajectorySampler is available that collects for s steps experience tuples across n workers.
 Multiplying both parameters determines the batch size.

 ## Trainer Config